japanese-document/lit/src/templates-lists.md

 repeat(items, keyFunction, itemTemplate)
 ```

-Where:

-*   `items` is an array or iterable.
+* `items`は配列もしくはiterableです。
 * `keyFunction` is a function that takes a single item as an argument and returns a guaranteed unique key for that item.
 * `itemTemplate` is a template function that takes the item and its current index as arguments, and returns a `TemplateResult`.

 For example: